comp6062/arm64-automatic1111/README.md

 ~/run_sd.sh
 Choose how you want to launch Stable Diffusion.
 Access the WebUI via your browser on port 7860.
+(First time running it is suggested to run with internet access to update the model files)